telerik/blazor-docs/components/switch/overview.md

 //Opening

-To use a Telerik Checkbox for Blazor
+To use a Telerik Switch for Blazor

-1. add the `TelerikCheckBox` tag
+1. add the `TelerikSwitch` tag
 1. provide `Value` (one-way data binding) or `bind-Value` (two-way data binding) property

->caption Basic setup of the Telerik CheckBox using two-way data binding
+>caption Basic setup of the Telerik Switch using two-way data binding

 ````CSHTML
 @*Basic setup of the Telerik CheckBox Component*@